 - The Millionaire Fastlane is reassuring in the sense that it does not sell dreams, but a “road map” that is used by those who become truly rich.
 The concept of work is still maintained.

 - A lot of content, a lot of advice, and a lot of acid humour dominate the book.
 It feels like you’re discovering “secrets.”

 - Lastly, The Millionaire Fastlane is a real slap in the face with the power to change your life.
 Even though that’s the goal behind Olivier’s blog, there are not many books like this…321 pages of pure content.

 Weak points of The Millionaire Fastlane:

 - This book was written by an American for Americans, which means that the examples aren’t always relevant!

 - The author’s tone is sometimes very familiar, and even if you are good at English, you will have to open the dictionary occasionally to understand the essence of certain sentences!
 (Fortunately, not too often)

-- Not translated into French!
+- The Millionaire Fastlane is not translated into French!